bear/ronkyuu/README.md

 * support for RelMe verification

 Pending
-* Flask app to allow test sending of webmentions
+* IndieAuth tools
-* ...
+* MicroPub support

 See the examples/ directory for sample command line tools.